pfroysdon/reading_rack/README.md

 	<img width="500" img src="https://github.com/pfroysdon/publications/blob/main/figures/machine-learning-books.jpg">
 </p>

+**NOTE**
+This is a repository for the books and papers papers I have read.
+The items that I have completed have a date (for my reference) and a summary or comment, while the others are items I have recently purchased and next on my list to read.
-Repository for the textbooks and papers papers I have read, and the dates of completion (for my reference).
-Each of these books were purchased through Amazon or eBay, so I have provided links for anyone interested in reading them.
+Each of the books were purchased through Amazon or eBay, so I have provided links for anyone interested in purchasing them.
+The papers I have either provided links or the .pdf (or both).

 -----------------------------------------------------------------------------------